Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference determines if your OPAC is accessible and searchable by anyone or only by members of the library.
 If set to 'Don't enable' only members who are logged into the OPAC can search.
 Most libraries will leave this setting at its default of 'Enable' to allow their OPAC to be searched by anyone and only require login for access to personalized content.

-`OPACResultsLibrary <#OPACResultsLibrary>`__
+.. _opacresultslibrary-label:

+OPACResultsLibrary
 ''''''''''''''''''''''''''''''''''''''''''''

 Default: home library